 Derby Line in Orleans County, Vermont — The American Northeast (New England)

 Location.
-45° 0.263′ N, 72° 6.02′ W. Marker is in Derby Line, Vermont, in Orleans County.
-Marker is on Main Street (U.S. 5) 0.1 miles north of Baxter Avenue, on the right when traveling south.
-Marker is on the right immediately after clearing U.S. Customs at Derby Line.
+45° 0.338′ N, 72° 5.87′ W. Marker is in Derby Line, Vermont, in Orleans County.
+Marker is at the intersection of Caswell Avenue and Church Street, on the right when traveling west on Caswell Avenue.
 Touch for map.
-Marker is at or near this postal address: 104 Main Street, Derby Line VT 05830, United States of America.
-Touch for directions.
+Marker Touch for directions.

 Credits.
-This page was last revised on August 29, 2016.
-This page originally submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 357 times since then and 13 times this year.
-Last updated on July 11, 2014, by Keith S Smith of West Chester, Pennsylvania.
-Photos: 1, 2, 3. submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 6, 2020.
+It was originally submitted on July 7, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 310 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on July 7, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.